19 Aug Stress Tests in Malaysia: What to Expect?

 Our commitment to excellence has earned us local and worldwide recognition:

-At only RM 898, this package features a physical examination, complete medical report, consultation with a health screening physician or specialist, light refreshments, and a Island Hospital woven bag.
+This comprehensive health check includes a physical examination, complete medical report, consultation with a health screening physician or specialist, light refreshments, and an exclusive Island Hospital woven bag.

 FAQ